-5. The Venetian Hotel & Casino, February 2018.
+5. February 2018.
 Anyone heading to The Venetian will want to get some gondola action, even if it’s just watching families bob along from one of the many bridges.
 Most of the gondoliers are foreigners (non-Chinese), which must be a big selling point for domestic tourists.
 One of them, a portly Scandinavian looking girl, was belting out an opera tune that could be heard for streets away.
 She was amazing, probably the most impressive thing from the whole experience.
 A private gondola ride, with about six seats on offer, goes for 528MOP (£47 €53 $65).

 For more on my time in this amazing corner of China, check out my other articles on Macau.